Botox side effects: risks, prevalence, and safety

 Is Botox dangerous?

-When performed by a professional, Botox treatment is a very safe procedure.
+Botox treatment performed by a doctor or dentist is a very safe procedure.

 Botulinum toxin has been used in medicine for decades to treat conditions such as migraine, muscle spasms, and excessive sweating.
-As the drug has been used for decades, scientifically valid data on its long-term effects has been accumulated.
-Taking these factors into account, it is reasonable to say that botulinum toxin, when correctly dosed and injected, is not only effective but also safe.
+As the drug has been in use for decades, scientifically valid data has been accumulated on its long-term effects.

 Botulinum toxin works by blocking the release of the neurotransmitter acetylcholine at nerve endings.
 When the nerve does not transmit the contraction signal to the muscle normally, muscle activity is temporarily reduced.

-Further information on the medical use of botulinum toxin can be found, for example,at
+Further information on the medical use of botulinum toxin can be found, for example, on the FDA’s website.

 How common are side effects from Botox?